March 25, 2020

 Adding to that, you need to use the proper characters in each crontab file.

-Now that you have learned how to write cron syntax properly, we would like to give more examples to help you understand the rules stated above better.
+Now that you have learned how to write cron syntax properly, we will give you more examples to help you understand the rules stated above better.

 Before moving on, keep in mind that the output of the command will be automatically sent to your local email account.
 So, if you want to stop receiving these emails, you can add >/dev/null 2>&1 to the syntax as in the following example: